wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-doppelganger.md

 Ultimate shapeshifter.
 An aberration.

 Imagine a humanoid with no definite features, not even a face.
-As you look, its fingers stretch into needle like claws.
+As you look, its fingers stretch into needle-like claws.

 **HD:** 2  &nbsp; &nbsp;  **Armor:** none <br>
 **Size:** medium <br>